 4) Selling a property for top dollar costs money.

 If you don’t want to deal with making repairs, updating kitchens, improving landscaping and overall cleanup, don’t worry.
-We buy Orlando houses for cash, as-is.
+We buy Bradenton houses for cash, as-is.

 5) If the market will continue to grow faster than your other options, hang on to the investment.

 We can help you analyze the value of your property today versus the long-term benefits of renting.
 If you can use the equity in your property in another way that outpaces the performance of the real estate market, you should.
 If you don’t have anything better to do with the money and the neighborhood is rising in value, hang on – real estate can be a great investment if you know how to correctly read the market.

 6) Uncle Sam wants a piece of the action.

 Don’t forget to discuss your inheritance with tax and legal professionals before you take action.
 There are major property and income tax consequences that will dramatically impact the cost of owning your investment.

 7) Consider all your options.